multicorn

 Team policies

-Set organisation-wide rules for what agents can do.
+Set organization-wide rules for what agents can do.
 Apply policies across teams so every agent follows the same guardrails.

 Approval workflows